-Data security and privacy risk is the risk of theft or loss of company or customer data through an external or internal breach.
+Data security and privacy risk is the risk of theft or loss of company or client data through an external or internal breach.
 To mitigate this risk, a formal information security program, focused on protection of Company systems and detection of and response to security incidents, is in place.
 An ongoing systems renewal and upgrade program is in place to ensure security upgrades are regularly deployed.
 There is regular staff education to ensure compliance with privacy and security policies, and to promote awareness of cyber threats.

-Market conduct risk
+Distributor conduct risk

-Market conduct risk relates to inappropriate sales practices within the independent advisor distribution channel.
+Distributor conduct risk relates to inappropriate sales practices by the Company's distribution partners.
 This includes misleading sales practices and fraudulent activities.
 To mitigate this risk, the Company has extensive monitoring of advisor activity in place.